Skip to content

 There are three public insurance institutions in Austria:

-• ÖGK covers salaried employees earning above the marginal earnings threshold, apprentices, pensioners and other groups of people.
+• ÖGKÖGK () covers salaried employees earning above the marginal earnings threshold, apprentices, pensioners and other groups of people.

-• BVAEB is responsible for public employees, railroads and mining.
+• BVAEBBVAEB () is responsible for the public sector, railroads and mining.

-• The SVS insures the self-employed and farmers.
+• The SVSSVS () insures the self-employed and farmers.

-The three institutions differ to some extent in the way they provide benefits and in the amount of contributions or co-payments to be made by the insured person, but are similar overall.
+The three institutions differ to some extent in the way they provide benefits and in the amount of contributions or co-payments to be made by the insured person.
+However, the principles are the same.

-The prerequisite for claiming health insurance benefits is the presentation of the e-card (social insurance card), which is sent to all insured persons and, if applicable, their relatives by the health insurance provider within 14 days of registering with the health insurance fund.
+The prerequisite for claiming health insurance benefits is the presentation of the e-card (social insurance card), which is sent to all insured persons and, if applicable, their relatives within 14 days of registering with the health insurance provider.

-In Austria, every insured person, including co-insured family members, has an E-Card, a card with microchip that you must bring with you to all doctor examinations.
+In Austria, every insured person, including co-insured family members, has an E-Card, a card with microchip that you must take with you to all doctor's appointments.

-It serves as proof of your insurance status and gives doctors access to your electronic health record (ELGA).
-It is recommended that you always carry the e-card with you, as it gives you universal access to the public system of hospitals, doctors and treatment centers throughout the country.
+It serves as proof of your insurance status and gives doctors access to your electronic health records (ELGA).
+It is recommended that you always carry the e-card with you, as it gives you universal access to all public hospitals, doctors and treatment centres throughout the country.

 Although your data is protected, you can still opt out of the ELGA system.
 You can view your personal data at any time through the ELGA data portal.
 Another electronic ID card that is recommended for all Austrians is the ID Austria.